 When feeding your dog as a puppy, look for food that is high-quality, meaning that is has good protein sources, quality carbohydrates, and fat.
 This will keep your dog in optimum health to begin with so it will be strong enough to fight against whatever disease comes its way.
 As your dog ages, keeping him on a good weight management plan is essential for his joints.
 Dogs who carry extra weight will overstress the hip joints, making them more uncomfortable than they need to be.
 Some good weight management formulas on the market include:

-- Purina Pro Plan Savor Dry Dog Food
+- Purina Pro Plan Weight Management Dry Dog Food

 Dog Supplements For Hip Dysplasia: Glucosamine